-Western Washington University connects in ways both large and small to Whatcom County, Washington State, the nation and the world.
+Western Washington University connects in ways both large and small to Bellingham, Washington State, the nation, and the world.
 By partnering with local and national vendors, leveraging public and private partnerships, bringing students and their families, visiting scholars and tourists to the area, hosting popular sporting and performing arts events, and hiring high-quality staff and faculty, Western is an integral part of the economic fabric of northwestern Washington.
-Of course, the greatest contribution we make to our state is our graduates; in 2017-18 Western Washington University conferred 3,854 degrees.
-This report discusses our approach to quantifying Western's economic contribution to both Whatcom County and Washington State.
+Of course, the greatest contribution we make to our state is our graduates; in 2021-22 Western Washington University conferred 3,956 degrees.
+This report discusses our approach to quantifying Western's economic contribution to both the Bellingham Metropolitan Statistical Area (MSA) and Washington State.

-Western Washington University's last economic impact report was conducted in 2014.
-This report is not a continuation of any previous reports, as the methodology, inputs, and approach to this impact study differ from previous attempts to quantify Western's economic influence.
-There is extensive variability in approach and execution of any contribution or impact analyses.
+Western Washington University's last economic impact report was conducted in 2018.
+This report is a continuation of the previous report, as we attempt to follow the same methods of quantifying Western's economic influence for the sake of consistency.
+However, there is extensive variability in approach and execution of any contribution or impact analyses.
+Some university economic activity studies are based only on measurable spending, while others include tourism and sports related expenditures.
+Still others look at federal grants and support for various programs as well as medical school funding, public/private research partnerships, and entrepreneurial studies.
+The goal of this report is not to come up with the largest number possible, but rather to accurately quantify the direct and indirect economic effects of the University's presence.
 As such, this analysis and report primarily serve not for external comparison, but rather as a tool to measure internal growth over time.
 It is Western's intention that this report serve as a guide and baseline for future analyses to be done to gauge the marginal shifts in Western's economic impact.

-This impact analysis attempts to quantify Western's economic impacts to Whatcom County and Washington State through an economic Input-Output modeling approach.
-This returns a dollar amount and a multiplier for the two areas, generated by a combination of economic data for the regions and dollar value of direct University or student spending, University-dependent tourism spending, and key partnership activities connected to University resources.
+This economic activity analysis attempts to quantify Western's economic impacts to the Bellingham MSA and Washington State through an economic Input-Output modeling approach.
+This returns a dollar amount and a multiplier for the two areas, generated by a combination of economic data for the region and dollar value of direct University or student spending, University-dependent tourism spending, and key partnership activities connected to University resources.